josue804/debunker/README.md

 We can then jump back to any of the previous nesting levels by using the `jump-to` command:

-    pry("friend"):3> jump-to 1
+    debunker("friend"):3> jump-to 1
     => 100
-    pry(Hello):1>
+    debunker(Hello):1>

 ### Runtime invocation

-Pry can be invoked in the middle of a running program.
-It opens a Pry session at the point it's called and makes all program state at that point available.
-It can be invoked on any object using the `my_object.pry` syntax or on the current binding (or any binding) using `binding.pry`.
-The Pry session will then begin within the scope of the object (or binding).
+Debunker can be invoked in the middle of a running program.
+It opens a Debunker session at the point it's called and makes all program state at that point available.
+It can be invoked on any object using the `my_object.debunker` syntax or on the current binding (or any binding) using `binding.debunker`.
+The Debunker session will then begin within the scope of the object (or binding).
 When the session ends the program continues with any modifications you made to it.